 Office Hours: My office hours will be both electronic and in person this semester.
 You'll receive the Office Hours Zoom information in every e-mail I send.
-My official office hours are 11:00 A.M. to 1:00 P.M. and from 4:00 P.M. to 5:00 P.M. every day except Tuesday.
-Unofficially, if I'm in my office, I'll likely be on Zoom, and I usually begin my day between 8 and 9.
+My official office hours are 8:00 A.M. - 10:50 A.M.
+MWF and 3:00 P.M. - 3:50 P.M.
+MWRF.

 Statement on Plagiarism: Plagiarism is the submission of someone else's work as your own.
 It applies just as strongly when the work is to be written in a computer language as when it is written in a human language.
 All of the work you submit must be entirely your own.
 All of it.
 Your friends may not write code for you, nor may your classmates, nor tutors, nor professors.
 You may not use code found in books or online.
 All of your code must come from you.
 Period.
 Academic fraud is very serious and will be dealt with according to NMU policy.
 I reserve the right not to accept work that I do not believe comes from you, and I reserve the right to question you about your submitted work.
 If one student does the work assigned to another student, both students have committed academic fraud and will be dealt with as such.

-Course Objectives: At the conclusion of this course, the student should be able to solve reasonably sophisticated problems from the areas of computability and complexity theory as they pertain to the Chomsky hierarchy of languages.
+Course Objectives: At the conclusion of this course, the successful student should be able to program proficiently in a functional programming language as well as have a solid grasp of the underlying theory of functional programming.

-Disability: If you have a need for disability-related accommodations or services, please inform the Coordinator of Disability Services in the Dean of Students Office at 2001 C. B. Hedgcock Building (227-1737 or disserv@nmu.edu).
+Disability: If you have a need for disability-related accommodations or services, please inform the Coordinators of Disability Services in the Dean of Students Office at 2001 C. B. Hedgcock Building (227-1737 or disability@nmu.edu).
 Reasonable and effective accommodations and services will be provided to students if requests are made in a timely manner, with appropriate documentation, in accordance with federal, state, and University guidelines.

-Right of Alteration: I have no idea what this semester will bring in terms of the pandemic.
+Right of Alteration: I have no idea what this semester will bring.
 I reserve the right to make changes to the syllabus at any time including major changes involving course content, delivery, and grading rubrics.